univention/intercom-service/docs/architecture.rst

 ================

-The app |ICS_p| aims to provide a way to facilitate :term:`CORS` conform communication to different back ends directly from the browser.
+The app |ICS_p| aims to provide a way to facilitate :term:`CORS` conform communication to different backends directly from the browser.
 It can proxy, modify, and authenticate requests and use *Keycloak* as :term:`IdP` and its own session storage to hold |OIDC| sessions.
 It acquires those sessions through a silent background login, provided a valid |OIDC| cookie is already available in the browser.